slyedoc/bevy_sly_blender/readme.md

 - [x] Blueprints always on
 - [X] Material library always on
 - [X] Fix material info
   - There is no way to know how many meshes io_scene_gltf2 would generate, so creating material info was not really possible.
-A proper fix required a patch to [glTF-Blender-IO - material-info](https://github.com/slyedoc/glTF-Blender-IO/tree/material-info) branch that adds a material name as mesh extra, only support one material liberary scene, looked at an extension to io_scene_gltf2, but the mesh hook doesn't receive material information from what I could tell
+A complete fix required a patch to [glTF-Blender-IO - material-info](https://github.com/slyedoc/glTF-Blender-IO/tree/material-info) branch that adds a material name as mesh extra, only support one material liberary scene, looked at an extension to io_scene_gltf2, but the mesh hook doesn't receive material information from what I could tell
-- [ ] Hot Reloading - kinda broke this since not using bevy_scenes to spawn
+- [ ] Hot Reloading - kinda broke this since not using bevy_scenes to spawn, for myself I have a f5 hotkey to reload current level in my app
 - [ ] Animations - how bad could it be (jk, its bad)
 - [ ] Simplify component_meta? - its taken a while to get my head how the blender plugin handles and creates components_meta and bevy_components, alot of the complexity comes from keeping many component_meta at a time, and when really only one is ever needed (for the selected object).
-If I made that change, would it even need the all the class generation code to handle unique instances?
-Also noticed a huge performance improvement removed some components_meta update_component logic (but it broke too much)
+If I made that change, would it even need the all the class generation code to handle unique instances
   - [ ] Could help with sync issues with component renames, currently using [script](./scripts/scene_objects.py) to find and delete
 - [x] Build script Enums, see [doc](./docs/build.md), this kinda completes the loop to tell bevy what's been exported
 - [x] Physcis - basic enum to xpbd colliders system
   - [ ] [glTF_Physics_Blender_Exporter](https://github.com/eoineoineoin/glTF_Physics_Blender_Exporter) - would require the gltf export settings cache and expand bevy_gltf
+- [x] [Edit Collection Instance](./addons/bevy_sly/operators/edit_collection.py) is huge WOL improvement, can quickly edit a blueprint by right-clicking collection instance and selecting edit and edit in in a clean scene without having to manage visibility of everything in the library scene

 ## Restrictions

 - One Blender file, got enough to troubleshoot without having to worry about multiple files for now
-- Remove configurable gltf export settings, there was a mountain of code for this has a history all its own, just going with sane defaults
+- Remove configurable gltf export settings, there was a mountain of code for this and the issue has a history all its own, just going with sane defaults but I will need to come back to this
   - Was a little mad when refactoring this out and finally seeing the only setting that changes between calls was ```'export_materials': 'PLACEHOLDER'```
-- Removed change detection, going to focus on worse case and come back to it, right now I get 6.7s for 7 levels and 206 blueprints, (all simple kenney assets), and without some components_meta hacks its 2.8 secs.
+- Removed change detection, going to focus on worse case and come back to it, right now I get 6.7s for 7 levels and 206 blueprints, (most simple kenney assets).
 Good enough for now.
 - Removed asset loading stuff, uses bevy_asset_loader instead [BlenderAssets](./src/assets.rs)

 ## Docs